ssianen/My-Macropad/readme.md

 ![maxipad8](https://github.com/ssianen/My-Macropad/blob/main/maxipad8.jpg)

-The Maxipad8 is a simple macropad mapped to a 0-9 numpad, with arrow keys, backspace key, and return key. <br>
-Currently, the RGB, OLED display, and rotary encoder are not supported; they do not work likely due to wiring issues. <br>
+The Maxipad8 is a simple macropad mapped to a 0-9 numpad, with arrow keys, backspace key, and return key.
+Currently, the RGB, OLED display, and rotary encoder are not supported; they do not work likely due to wiring issues.
 In this project, I got to explore aspects of electrical and mechanical engineering.
-Through the hands-on workshops, I developed skills in <br>
-schematic and PCB design (KiCad), enclosure design (Autodesk Fusion), firmware programming (QMK), and soldering to build a custom macropad.
+Through the hands-on workshops offered by WEST and Schneider Electric, I developed skills in schematic and PCB design (KiCad), enclosure design (Autodesk Fusion), firmware programming (QMK), and soldering to build a custom macropad.

 * Keyboard Maintainer: [ssianen](https://github.com/ssianen)
 * Hardware Supported: Custom PCB